-The ACTs, RDTs and LLINs needed for 2021 are fully financed.
+The ACTs, RDTs and LLINs needed for 2022 are fully financed.
 Chad has procured sufficient LLINs to achieve operational universal coverage of the targeted at-risk population.
 Chad has also successfully rolled out the LLIN campaign, distributing nets door to door to ensure social distancing during the COVID-19 pandemic.
-Current stocks of ACTs and RDTs are low but additional commodities are under procurement.
+The country has improved stocks of ACTs and RDTs.
+Chad has carried out drug resistance testing since 2018 and has reported the results to WHO.
+The national strategic plan includes activities targeting refugees.